bifrost-org/biFroSt/API documentation.md

 ### Errors

-- `400 Bad Request`: Path is invalid or already exists.
+- `400 Bad Request`: The provided path is invalid or malformed.
 - `401 Unauthorized`: User not authenticated.
+TODO:
+- `404 Not Found`: Parent directory does not exist.
+- `409 Conflict`: The directory at the provided path already exists.
-- `500 Internal Server Error`: Unexpected server error.
+- `500 Internal Server Error`: An unexpected error occurred on the server.

 <br>